Skip to definition.

 "the cat snatched at the butterflies"

-- kidnap, nobble [Brit], abduct
+- kidnap, nobble [Brit, informal], abduct

 Noun: snatch snach

-"Martin's snatch at the bridle failed and the horse raced away"
+"Martin's snatch at the bridle failed and the horse raced away";

 - catch, grab, snap

-Derived forms: snatches, snatching, snatched
+Derived forms: snatching, snatches, snatched

-See also: snatcher
+See also: grab